How to Write a Content Manager Resume? Top 6 Strategies for Success

 - Wrote more than 20 guest posts for BBC, CNN, The Guardian, and other media outlets.

-Most job ads for content managers will ask for a portfolio of your work.
-And even if they don’t, it’s always a plus to provide a link to your online portfolio of writing samples.
+Most content manager job ads will ask for a portfolio of your work.
+And even if they don’t, it’s always a plus to provide a link to your online portfolio of content samples.

-Either include a link to your contact details resume section or create a separate section field called “Portfolio”.
+Either include the links in your contact information section or create a separate section called 'Portfolio' or 'Social Media'.